vespa-engine/documentation/en/tutorials/hybrid-search.md

 - YQL `{targetHits:k}userInput(@user-query)` which by default uses [weakAnd](../using-wand-with-vespa.html) for sparse representations

-We can combine these using boolean query operators like AND/OR/RANK to express a hybrid search query.
+We can combine these operators using boolean query operators like AND/OR/RANK to express a hybrid search query.
 Then, there is a wild number of ways that we can combine various signals in [ranking](../ranking.html).